scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 Notes:

 - We believe that researchers know their needs best
-- Their ideas must be surfaces and integrated into the computational platform as efficiently as possible
+- Their ideas must be surfaced and integrated into the computational platform as efficiently as possible
 - In this endeavor, making money for shareholders is at best a distraction